Ashutos777/Entertainer-Data-Analysis/README.md

 # Entertainer Data Analysis
-* The Dataset Contains the Entertainers data.
+* Sample Dataset Contains the Entertainers data .
+In this Project I have Used Ms-excel For Data Cleaning , Data Analysis and Create Visualizations.
-* This dataset contains sector and financial year wise data of Foreign Direct Investment in India .

 ## DATASET -